 In working with a past trauma it is not necessary to remember a traumatic event or speak about its details.
 What is important is to regain a sense of control over one’s life.
 Reducing disturbing symptoms, re-establishing a sense of safety and calming the activation of the nervous system will help ones physiology and brain recognize the event is over.
 All of these will help improve the quality of one’s life.
 ‘Trauma is a fact of life, but doesn’t have to be a life sentence’ (Peter Levine).

 I completed Babette Rothschild’s Somatic Trauma Therapy training in 1999, and have attended seminars run by Peter Levine, Stephen Porges and Janina Fisher.
 Babette Rothschild, Stephen Porges, Peter Levine and Janina Fisher are leading pioneers and experts in the field of trauma.
 Their work has been fundamental to furthering an understanding of how to work safely and effectively with people who have suffered from trauma.
-I am also trained in EMDR.
-Please look at the EMDR page for further details.
+I am also trained in EMDR, and TRE.
+Please look at the EMDR page and TRE page for further details.

-I have been teaching trauma skills to professionals for the past five years.
+I have been teaching trauma skills to professionals for the past 12 years.